AntogamerYT/cloudflare-update-ip/README.md

 (WIP)

 ## Environmental variables
-Some data needed by the programme can be passed through environmental tables (e.g. with .env file)
+Some data needed by the program can be passed through environmental tables (e.g. with .env file)
 | Variable's Name | Description of variable's value                                            |
 |-----------------|----------------------------------------------------------------------------|
 | CFMAIL          | Your Cloudfare's account e-mail                                            |